pokhrelgopal/php-labworks-1/readme.md

-#note: project will not work outside htdocs if server is not running
+#note: project will not work outside htdocs and if server is not running

 1. In connection.php change your hostname and password as per your need.
 2. Make a database named lab3.